tsyne/tsyne/README.md

 ### Dialogs

-Jyne provides common dialog methods on the Window class for user interactions:
+Tsyne provides common dialog methods on the Window class for user interactions:

 #### Information and Error Dialogs